Sweet, sour, salty, spicy and savoury rojak is a delicious and refreshing Malaysian style fruit salad spiked with chilli and peanuts.

 For the sauce:

-- 2 tsp sambal or hot chilli sauce
+- 2 teaspoon sambal or hot chilli sauce

-- 1-2 tsp chilli flakes (red pepper flakes)
+- 1-2 teaspoon chilli flakes (red pepper flakes)

 - For best results start with chilled fruit.
 Cut all fruit into even sized chunks and put into a mixing bowl.